Ice hockey at the 2026 Winter Olympics – Women's tournament

-The women's tournament in ice hockey at the 2026 Winter Olympics will take place in Milan, Italy between 5 and 19 February 2026.
-Ten countries qualified for the tournament; six of them did so automatically by virtue of their ranking by the International Ice Hockey Federation, one, Italy, automatically qualified as hosts, while the three others took part in a qualification tournament.
+The women's tournament in ice hockey at the 2026 Winter Olympics took place in Milan, Italy, between 5 and 19 February 2026.
+Ten countries qualified for the tournament; six via ranking by the IIHF, three via qualification tournaments, and Italy as hosts.
+Russia and Belarus were banned from competing due to the countries' invasion of Ukraine.

-Russia and Belarus are banned from competing due to the countries' invasion of Ukraine.
+Canada were the defending champions, having won the record-extending fifth Olympic title in 2022.
+The United States won the gold medal by defeating Canada 2–1 in OT in the gold medal game.
+Switzerland won the bronze medal for the second time in history.